Ercenk/ContosoAMPBasic/README.md

    Azure subscription and the subscription to the SaaS offer.
 I will use **subscription** only when I refer to the subscription to the offer from now on.

-1. Subscriber clicks on the **Configure Account** button on the new subscription, and gets transferred to the landing page.
+2. Subscriber clicks on the **Configure Account** button on the new subscription, and gets transferred to the landing page.

-1. Landing page uses Azure Active Directory (with OpenID Connect flow) to log the user on
+3. Landing page uses Azure Active Directory (with OpenID Connect flow) to log the user on.

-1. Landing page uses the SDK to resolve the subscription to get the details, using the marketplace token on the landing page URL token parameter
+4. Landing page uses the SDK to resolve the subscription to get the details, using the marketplace token on the landing page URL token parameter.

-1. SDK gets an access token from Azure Active Directory (AAD)
+5. SDK gets an access token from Azure Active Directory (AAD).

-1. SDK calls **resolve** operation on the Fulfillment API, using the access token as a bearer token
+6. SDK calls **resolve** operation on the Fulfillment API, using the access token as a bearer token.

-1. Subscriber fills in the other details on the landing page that will help the operations team to kick of the provisioning process.
+7. Subscriber fills in the other details on the landing page that will help the operations team to kick of the provisioning process.
 The landing page asks for a deployment region, as well as the email of the business unit contact.The solution may be using different data retention policies based on